Utah Valley University: Digital Learning Center

-In September 2006, the school began construction of a new Digital Learning Center to replace the 35000 sqft Losee Resource Center (library).
-The "DLC" is 180000 sqft and is located northeast of the Liberal Arts building.
+In September 2006, the school began construction of a new Digital Learning Center (DLC) to replace the 35000 sqft Losee Resource Center (library).
+The DLC is 180000 sqft and is northeast of the Liberal Arts building.
 It opened on July 1, 2008.
-UVU President William A. Sederburg hired Cooper, Roberts, Simonsen and Associates, and Layton Construction as the design/build team for the new Digital Learning Center, with acclaimed New York architect Jacob Alspector as lead architect.
-"We chose the design we’re going with because it was an exceptional design that still kept a lot of the same features of our current campus.
-So it looks like it’s supposed to be there yet it stands out," said Jim Michaelis, associate vice president of Facilities Planning.
 The $48 million project includes networked computers, computer labs, a computer reference area (Information Commons), a media center, 31 study rooms, and wireless internet throughout the building.
-In 2016 money was donated to the Library by Ira A. Fulton and Mary Lou Fulton, and it was renamed Fulton Library.

-The library is the "greenest" state-owned building in Utah and won two 2008 awards from Intermountain Construction magazine for its energy efficiency.
+In 2016, money was donated to the library by Ira A. Fulton and Mary Lou Fulton and it was renamed Fulton Library.
+The library won two 2008 awards from Intermountain Construction magazine for its energy efficiency.